Pam Jackson, Director

 He was the founding director of the Center for the Book in the Library of Congress, which was created by law in 1977 under the leadership of Librarian of Congress Daniel J. Boorstin.
 He also is the first chair of the Library of Congress Literacy Awards, established in 2013 by Librarian of Congress James H. Billington.

-He is recognized as the leading historian of the Library of Congress.
+He is recognized as the leading historian of the Library of Congress, and in 2016 became the first Library of Congress Historian.
 In a 2011 festschrift published by the Library and the University of Texas Press, The Library of Congress and the Center for the Book: Historical Essays in Honor of John Y. Cole, editor Mary Niles Maack noted that through Cole's several books and more than 400 articles and related publications, one can trace the Library's history from the Continental Congress to the digital age.

 Cole is a tireless promoter of books, reading, literacy and of the Library of Congress.
 He has been instrumental in shaping many significant programs of national significance, particularly the Center for the Book, a catalytic public-private partnership that promotes books, reading and literacy and which includes official affiliates in 50 states and the Virgin Islands.
 In 2013 the Library of Congress transferred its Poetry and Literature Center, the home of the U.S. Poet Laureate, to the Center for the Book.